 As with all fractures, the initial evaluation must look for and exclude life threatening injuries such as massive hemorrhage which may occur due to an associated injury to the subclavian vessels.

-A floating shoulder occurs when there are fractures of both the clavicle and scapular in which the glenohumeral joint is completely isolated from the body of the scapula.
+A floating shoulder occurs when there are fractures of both the clavicle and scapula in which the glenohumeral joint is completely isolated from the body of the scapula.
 With such a pattern of fracture, the entire upper limb no longer has a stable connection to the axial skeleton – hence the term “floating” – and thus the affected limb displaces inferiorly by the force of gravity (Figure 3).

 Scapulothoracic dissociation is a very rare, but often a life-threatening injury due to either a massive traction force to the upper extremity or blunt force to the chest.
 With a scapulothoracic dissociation, there is complete disruption of the scapular articulation with the chest wall.
 The scapula translates laterally along the posterior chest wall, often with severe injury of the surrounding neurovascular structures.
 As such, the typical presentation includes severe weakness or numbness in the injured extremity.
-If there is an associated disruption of the brachial plexus, the resulting motor and sensory loss will produce a paralysed and insensate “flail extremity.”
+If there is an associated disruption of the brachial plexus, the resulting motor and sensory loss will produce a paralyzed and insensate “flail extremity.”
 Plain x-rays may show lateral displacement of the scapula along the chest wall, but often a scapulothoracic dissociation has no associated scapular fracture.

 Initial imaging is with plain radiographs (often obtained as part of a routine trauma evaluation).
 Indeed, most scapula fractures are diagnosed on the initial chest radiograph (Figure 4).

 CT scans, which are commonly obtained as part of the trauma investigations to evaluate the chest, will identify a scapular fracture and assess for displacement or intra-articular extension to the glenoid (Figure 5).
-Three-dimensional reconstructions of the scan are particularly helpful to assess displacement of the fracture and may aid operative planning (Figure 6).
+Three-dimensional reconstructions of the scan are particularly helpful to assess displacement of the fracture and may aid in operative planning (Figure 6).

 Scapula fractures are rare, accounting for less than 1% of all fractures and only 3-5% of fractures in the shoulder girdle.
 They typically occur in white males, age 20 to 60 years, with a small cluster seen in geriatric patients.